Why Should We Care About UX in Healthcare?

 Reducing Cognitive Load for Healthcare Professionals

-Healthcare professionals such as doctors, nurses, and staff are already managing a multitude of tasks.
-The last thing they need is a complicated interface slowing them down.
+Medical professionals—doctors, nurses, and staff—are already juggling numerous tasks.
+The last thing they need is a cumbersome interface slowing them down.

-Think about an ER doctor trying to quickly pull up patient records in a high-stress situation.
-If the system is clunky and requires multiple steps just to access basic information, valuable time is wasted.
-Imagine trying to escape a burning building, only to realize the emergency exit requires a 10-step verification process.
+Imagine an ER physician under immense pressure, urgently trying to access patient records.
+If the system is clunky and requires multiple steps just to retrieve basic information, valuable time is lost.
+It’s like trying to escape a burning building, only to discover the emergency exit requires a 10-step verification process.

 Good UX design can reduce cognitive load by: